Russell Irvine, 32, and Helen Paterson, 33, tried to rob Royal Mile Pharmacy in Edinburgh's High Street on May 15.

 "There is no escaping that you have each committed a very grave crime.

 "Those who work in pharmacies must be able to carry on their work without being subjected to violence or threats of violence.
-Their safety and the safety of ordinary members of the public using pharmacies has to be protected."
+Their safety and the safety of the public using pharmacies has to be protected."